THINK was at the Grenfell fire response meeting at Notting Hill Methodist Church this week.

 Other relatives of victims spoke of not being able to access help as they didn’t live in the area.

 Some residents from neighbouring blocks spoke about how they weren’t being offered help and the poor communication they had received from the council.
 Others made clear their understandable anger with the council and its many failings.
-It is more than clear to most around here that it is wholly inappropriate and wrong that this council who made the decisions regarding the refurbishment of Grenfell Tower should not be in charge and many of those affected are not only highly traumatised but also very angry with RBKC.
+It is more than clear to most around here that it is wholly inappropriate and wrong that this council who made the decisions regarding the refurbishment of Grenfell Tower should still be in charge and many of those affected are not only highly traumatised but also very angry with RBKC.

 Readers of this blog and locals will know that the Grenfell Action Group warned of this disaster years before it happened and RBKC ignored them and even bullied and insulted them in response.
 Other residents’ groups had also many issues concerning the refurbishment of Grenfell Tower in the past, which they had little to no say in.